emontooth/moviebase/README.md

 ## Instruction on how to run MovieBase

-First you navigate to the [MovieBase repo.](https://github.com/emontooth/moviebase.git)
+1.  navigate to the [MovieBase repo.](https://github.com/emontooth/moviebase.git) and downloand the zip file or clone the repo.